Sleep Is the Primary Driver of Recovery

 Resting Heart Rate

-Falling weekly resting HR under expanding training load is the cleanest marker of parasympathetic adaptation.
+Falling or stable resting HR under training load is a marker of parasympathetic adaptation.
+Current 5-week average remains below baseline.

 Stability Signal